diallo3/novosano/wp-content/plugins/agile-store-locator/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1.1 =
-Please upgrade your version to latest 1.0.1 version
+Please upgrade your version to latest 1.1.1 version

 == Changelog ==

+= 1.1.1 =
+Updated Help Guide
+Translation Updated
+More Compatible

+= 1.1.0 =
+Added Distance in List and InfoWindow
+Multiple Time slots per Day
+Updated the Backend of Locator
+Some new awesome updates

 = 1.0.3 =
 Sweetalert conflict